 Vedaranyeswarar Temple is a spiritual and divine place one cannot miss to visit in Vedaranyam.
 The temple’s amazing history and architecture draws numerous pilgrims throughout the year.

-Legend behind the Sikkal Singaravelan Temple
+Legend Behind the Sikkal Singaravelan Temple

 Deities in the Temple